 - Punctuate headings and subheadings in different font sizes or bold headings.
 This helps to separate areas of thought, which make it easier for the reader to digest.

-- An example (and freebie too, btw) of how I formated my simple e-books is here.
+- An example (and freebie too, btw) of how I formatted my simple e-books is here.
 Although the e-book is free, the declaration of ownership is at the front with copyright notice.
 It has a TOC (no need for a small book, yet convenient).
 It’s categorized with hierarchical paragraphs.
 Also the TOC “book mark” links work.
 Although some other links don’t work automatically, I did leave the URL so it can be manually copied/pasted.
 Notice that I also made use of the top and bottom headers, and added page numbers too.

-Use visual aids: diagrams, symbols, logos, icons, and others.
+Use visual aids: diagrams, symbols, logos, icons, and others

 - Visuals stimulate the mind, relieves boredom, help to explain, and offer more impact.

 - Personally, the work I’ve done is mainly for information rather than entertainment.
 I still pretty much live in a B&W world, mainly because I tend to rely more on words to get my point across rather than images (photos) and diagrams, since images and diagrams alone don’t always cut it.
 However, I’m not averse to using them when needed.
 But whether they’re illustrations in black and white or color doesn’t matter much to me, as long as they’re functional and do their job.